-Thank you for the opportunity to testify today on commercial space launch indemnification as you consider the upcoming reauthorization of the federal coverage provided through the Commercial Space Launch Act Amendments of 1988 (CSLA).
+Thank you very much for the opportunity to testify today on commercial space launch indemnification as you consider the future of the federal role in this area.
+The Commercial Space Launch Act Amendments of 19881 amended the Commercial Space Launch Act (CSLA) and provides federal indemnification of third party damages resulting from commercial space launches and have recently been reauthorized until the end of 2016.
 This legislation made the federal government responsible, subject to an appropriation provided by Congress, for a portion of third party liability claims that arise from a catastrophic launch-related incident that results in injury or damage to uninvolved people or property.
 The goal was to provide a competitive environment for the U.S. commercial space launch industry by providing, among other things, government indemnity while still minimizing the cost to taxpayers.
-As figure 1 shows, the number of U.S. commercial launches, which are licensed by the Federal Aviation Administration (FAA), has generally declined since its peak of 17 in 1998.
+As figure 1 shows, although the number of U.S. commercial launches, which are licensed by the Federal Aviation Administration (FAA), has generally declined since its peak of 17 in 1998, two launches occurred in 2012 which were procured by the National Aeronautics and Space Administration (NASA) as part of their commercial cargo transportation services to the International Space Station (ISS).
+NASA also intends to procure commercial manned launches to carry its astronauts to the ISS beginning in 2017.
+In addition, a number of companies are developing new launch vehicles that could provide these orbital services.
+Other companies are developing suborbital vehicles that could carry passengers for space tourism flights.
+Page 2 GAO-14-328T &lt;sup>1Pub.
+L. No. 100-657, 102 Stat.
+3903 (1988).